joaquin-llarena/analisis-climatico-aeroparque/README.md

 ## ♻️ Reproducibility

-The analysis was developed and executed using Google Colab.
+The analysis was developed and executed using Jupyter Notebook.
 All notebooks are fully reproducible using the provided data and standard Python libraries for data analysis and visualization.

 ---